Cyber Monday set to be biggest online shopping day in U.S. history

 “Consumers will likely take advantage of the best discounted items today ... before price levels start creeping back up throughout the rest of the season,” said Adobe Digital Insights director Taylor Schreiner.

-Reporting by Aishwarya Venugopal in Bengaluru; editing by Patrick Graham, Shinjini Ganguli and Sriraj Kalluvila
+Reporting by Aishwarya Venugopal in Bengaluru and Melissa Fares in New York; editing by Patrick Graham, Shinjini Ganguli and Sriraj Kalluvila

 Our Standards: The Thomson Reuters Trust Principles.